 Micro Breweries & Wineries in Arkansas

-Arkansas wine is a natural byproduct of The Natural State.
+Fine wines are natural byproducts of The Natural State.
 Back in 1880, two European families settled in the Arkansas River Valley, attracted by its fertile sandy soil and moderate climate.
 The two pioneers of the American wine industry were Jacob Post, who came to America in 1872, and Johann Wiederkehr, who immigrated to Altus from Switzerland in 1880.
-Area conditions reminded them so much of the fine wine-making regions of Germany and Switzerland that they each established vineyards, which was the beginning of a wine heritage and viticulture in Arkansas.
+Area conditions reminded them so much of the fine wine-making regions of Germany and Switzerland that they each established vineyards, marking the beginning of a wine heritage and viticulture in Arkansas.

 Wiederkehr Wine Cellars, Wiederkehr Village